-Prior to my Ph.D., I worked at the Phenomenology Section of the Ruprecht-Karls-Universität Heidelberg’s Psychiatric Clinic led by Thomas Fuchs.
-This wonderful experience followed my time as a student at Heidelberg’s Philosophisches Seminar, where I got my M.A.
-My passion for philosophy began when I read Plato for the first time in the Musselman Library at Gettysburg College where I earned my B.A.
+Prior to my Ph.D., I worked at the Phenomenology Section of the Ruprecht-Karls-Universität Heidelberg’s Psychiatric Clinic led by Thomas Fuchs and taught business English to employees of BASf in Ludwigshafen, Germany.
+I completed my M.A. in philosophy at Heidelberg’s Philosophisches Seminar under the supervision of Anton Friedrich Koch.
+Philosophy gripped me when I read Plato for the first time in the Musselman Library at Gettysburg College where I earned my B.A.